Alien663/Lib-Cscharp/Excel/README.md

 # Alien.Common.Excel

-A utility library for importing/exporting Excel files using ClosedXML and OpenXML.
+A library for importing/exporting Excel files using NPOI.

 ## 📦 Installation